 Prerequisite: Qualify through the ESL placement process or ESL 641 or one semester of ESL 841AB.
-Grading: credit/no credit
+Recommended Preparation: Eligibility for ESL 842 or equivalent skills as determined by placement exam Grading: credit/no credit

 A six part, multi-level conversation course using the "Crossroads Cafe" video series as the focus for conversation practice, vocabulary building, basic grammar and idiomatic expression.
 Covers giving directions, neighbors working together to prevent crime, making suggestions, attitudes about time, describing past experiences, single parenting, making offers and adjusting to a new culture.